-Rapid Risk Assessment: The risk of Zika virus to Canadians (first update)
+Rapid Risk Assessment: The risk of Zika virus to Canadians (third update)

 The risk assessment is reviewed on a regular basis, and is updated as required.

 - An epidemic of mosquito-borne Zika virus (ZIKV) is occurring in many parts of the Americas and several other tropical/sub-tropical areas.
 The virus causes no or relatively mild illness in most adults.
-However, it is now known that Zika virus is a cause of more severe outcomes like congenital abnormalities in the fetus and Guillain Barré Syndrome (GBS) in infected people.
+However, it also can cause more severe outcomes like congenital abnormalities in the fetus and Guillain Barré Syndrome (GBS) in infected people.

-- Travel-related ZIKV infections have been reported among Canadian travellers.
+- More than 160 travel-related ZIKV infections have been reported among Canadian travellers (of several million travellers to affected regions, and several thousand tested samples).
 For the individual, it is estimated that travel to an affected area is associated with a medium chance of infection with ZIKV (Medium likelihood, with high confidence).

-- Sexual transmission, from symptomatic male travellers to a sexual partner (female or male) who has not travelled, has been reported.
-Because the likelihood of infection with ZIKV is considered low, so too is the likelihood of transmission via this route (Low likelihood, medium confidence).
-However, if a man does become infected with ZIKV, the likelihood of transmission to his sexual partner is assessed as Medium (low confidence).
+- Sexual transmission, usually from symptomatic male travellers to a sexual partner (female or male) who has not travelled, has been reported.
+As relatively few travellers will be infected with ZIKV, the likelihood of transmission via this route is low (medium confidence).
+This changes if a man does become infected and is symptomatic with ZIKV, the likelihood of transmission to his sexual partner is assessed as Medium (low confidence).

 - For most infected travellers, ZIKV will have little or no health impact (Low impact, with medium confidence).
 However, severe outcomes (e.g., GBS) might occur in some affected individuals (High impact, high confidence).